jill620/sEEG_conversation/ReadMe.md

         A ‘datafolder_README.txt’ file provides summary information about each file, corresponding scripts,

 		figures, and panels.
 The data files are in ".npy" format.

         The data for each participant is stored, with participant IDs ranging from pt01 to pt14.

-        Each participant's data is saved in their respective numbered folder.
+        Each participant's data is saved in their respective folder.

-        The detailed description of each file and the variables

-		contained within the files are provided within the 'datafolder_README.txt'.
+        The detailed description of each file and the variables contained within the files are provided within the 'datafolder_README.txt'.
 ```